diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ssh-keygen
 ```

-> It's important to leave the password blank so that Aiida can access Gricad's clusters with confidence.
+> It's important to leave the password blank so that AiiDA can access Gricad's clusters with confidence.

 Next, copy the file `/tmp/workspace/ssh/config` to the folder `~/.ssh/`.
 Then, to complete the configuration of the transparent SSH connection, you need to copy the RSA key to the front-ends and clusters using the following commands: